koshy123/ACE_flash_cards/README.md

+User Experience:
+They must type the name in lowercase
+Must put answer in the input and press button

 **Interactive game.
 This game is a fill in the blank questions about the body.

+**Future
 I hope to add more CSS and make javscript more interactive.
+I want to add multiple levels

 **How to Use